castaway/dbix-class-book/chapters/03-Describing-database.md

 of these will make more sense as you go through the book, refer back to the options documentation as you go.

-CONCLUSIONS
+What's next
 -----------

 You now have a couple of well-defined Result classes we can use to actually create and query some data from your database.
+On to chapter 4 where we look at how to that and much more.

 [^sqlite]: [](http://www.sqlite.org)